human papillomavirus 9-valent vaccine (HPV9) (types 6, 11, 16, 18, 31, 33, 45, 52, 58)

 human papillomavirus bivalent vaccine (HPV2) (types 16, 18)

 How It Works

 These vaccines are given in two or three shots (injections) over 6 months.
 In response to these vaccines, which contain an inactive form of human papillomavirus (HPV), your body makes antibodies against the virus.
 This response is known as active immunity.

 Why It Is Used

-It's important that girls get the vaccine before they begin to have sex.
-Women up to 45 years of age may benefit from getting an HPV vaccine, even if they are already having sex or have had abnormal Pap test, cervical cancer, genital warts, or HPV infection.
-These women may not yet have HPV infection or the HPV types that the vaccines block.footnote 1
+It's important that females get the vaccine before they begin to have sex.
+Females up to 45 years of age may benefit from getting an HPV vaccine, even if they are already having sex or have had abnormal Pap test, cervical cancer, genital warts, or HPV infection.
+These females may not yet have HPV infection or the HPV types that the vaccines block.

 HPV vaccine recommendations may be different in your province or territory.
 Check with your doctor or local health unit to find the HPV vaccine recommendations in your area.

 For people who do not have HPV, the vaccine is nearly 100% effective in preventing infection by the most common types of HPV that can cause cervical cancer in females and genital warts in males and females.
 But the vaccine does not affect existing cervical changes caused by HPV.footnote 3 And the vaccine does not protect against all types of HPV that can cause cancer and genital warts.

 Mild reactions to the HPV vaccine are common and include:footnote 4

 - Pain, redness, swelling, or itchiness where the shot was given.